gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ## From Root Certificate to Device Certificate

 We need a private CA to generate the device certificate and create validation chain.
-Normally you would have a signing certificate generated from a recognised CA like [digicert](https://www.digicert.com/).
+Normally you would have a signing certificate generated from a recognized CA like [digicert](https://www.digicert.com/).

 > I am not associated them, or have ever brought certificates from them.

 As we don't want the expense, we will create our own and upload that  the cloud, which they allow.
 To this make sure you have an `openssl` application installed on your os.
 I use a Mac OSX here, but it is available for Windows and Linux.
 The command line may differ on Windows.
 You will need to do some research on the command if it fails.

 The `file names` and `CA Common Name` can be changed to suit your needs.
-Just make it consistant.
+Just make it consistent.

-1. Create the CA Key
+### Create the CA Key

 ```shell
 ▶ openssl genrsa -out dev-root-ca.key 4096